-Each month, we interview an Australian writer about feminism, writing and the connections between the two.
-This month, we speak to writer and editor Bri Lee whose debut memoir, Eggshell Skull, explores sexism in the legal system alongside her own personal story of seeking justice.
+Writer and editor Bri Lee‘s debut memoir, Eggshell Skull, explores sexism in the legal system alongside her own personal story of seeking justice.

 What does feminism mean to you?